Release-Candidate/Cxx-Buck2-Conan-Examples/README.md

+> [!WARNING]
+> This repositor has been moved to [Codeberg: Cxx-Buck2-Conan-Examples](https://codeberg.org/Release-Candidate/Cxx-Buck2-Conan-Examples)

 # Cxx-Buck2-Conan-Examples

 A C++ example repository using Buck 2 with Conan (the C++ package manager) and scripts to generate a single `./compile_commands.json` file.